Algebraic Geometry over $C^\infty$-rings: Introduction

+Lurie's student David Spivak \cite{Spiv} worked out the details of this, defining an $\iy$-category of derived manifolds.
+Simplifications and extensions of Spivak's theory were given by Borisov and Noel \cite{Bori,BoNo} and the author \cite{Joyc2,Joyc3,Joyc4}.
+An alternative approach to the foundations of derived differential geometry involving differential graded $C^\iy$-rings is proposed by Carchedi and Roytenberg~\cite{CaRo1,CaRo2}.

-In \cite{Joyc3}, the author will develop a theory of `derived differential geometry' which simplifies, and goes beyond, Spivak's derived manifolds.
-Our notion of derived manifolds are called {\it d-manifolds}, and are built using the theory of locally fair $C^\iy$-schemes and quasicoherent sheaves upon them of this paper.
+The author's notion of derived manifolds \cite{Joyc2,Joyc3,Joyc4} are called {\it d-manifolds},\I{d-manifold|(} and are built using our theory of $C^\iy$-schemes and quasicoherent sheaves upon them below.
 They form a 2-category.
-We also study {\it d-manifolds with boundary}, and {\it d-manifolds with corners}, and orbifold versions of all these, {\it d-orbifolds}, which are built using the theory of locally fair Deligne--Mumford $C^\iy$-stacks and quasicoherent sheaves upon them of this paper.
+We also study orbifold versions, {\it d-orbifolds},\I{d-orbifold|(} which are built using our theory of Deligne--Mumford $C^\iy$-stacks and their quasicoherent sheaves below.

-Many areas of symplectic geometry involve moduli spaces $\oM_{g,m}(J,\be)$ of stable $J$-holomorphic curves in a symplectic manifold $(M,\om)$.
-The original motivation for the project of \cite{Joyc3} was to find a good geometric description for the geometric structure on such moduli spaces $\oM_{g,m}(J,\be)$.
-In the Lagrangian Floer cohomology theory of Fukaya, Oh, Ohta and Ono \cite{FOOO}, moduli spaces $\oM_{g,m}(J,\be)$ are given the structure of {\it Kuranishi spaces}.
-Their theory of Kuranishi spaces seemed to the author to be unsatisfactory and incomplete.
-In trying improve it, and making use of ideas from Spivak \cite{Spiv}, the author arrived at the d-manifolds and d-orbifolds theory of \cite{Joyc3}.
-The author believes that the `correct' definition of Kuranishi space in the work of Fukaya et al. \cite{FOOO} should be that a Kuranishi space is a d-orbifold with corners.
+Many areas of symplectic geometry\I{symplectic geometry} involve studying moduli spaces of $J$-holomorphic curves in a symplectic manifold, which are made into {\it Kuranishi spaces\/} in the framework of Fukaya, Oh, Ohta and Ono \cite{FOOO,FuOn}.
+The author argues that {\it Kuranishi spaces are really derived orbifolds}, and has given a new definition \cite{Joyc5,Joyc7} of a 2-category of Kuranishi spaces $\bf Kur$ which is equivalent to the 2-category of d-orbifolds $\bf dOrb$ from \cite{Joyc2,Joyc3,Joyc4}.
+Because of this, derived differential geometry will have important applications in symplectic geometry.

 To set up our theory of d-manifolds and d-orbifolds requires a lot of preliminary work on $C^\iy$-schemes and $C^\iy$-stacks, and quasicoherent sheaves upon them.
-That is the purpose of this paper.
-We have tried to present a complete, self-contained account which should be understandable to readers with a reasonable background in algebraic geometry, and we assume no familiarity with synthetic differential geometry.
-We expect this material may have other applications quite different to those the author has in mind \cite{Joyc3}, which is why we have written it as a separate paper, and tried to give a general picture rather than just those parts needed for~\cite{Joyc3}.
+That is the purpose of this book.
+We have tried to present a complete, self-contained account which should be understandable to readers with a reasonable background in algebraic geometry, and we assume no familiarity with synthetic differential geometry.\I{synthetic differential geometry} We expect this material may have other applications quite different to those the author has in mind in~\cite{Joyc2,Joyc3,Joyc4}.\I{d-orbifold|)}\I{d-manifold|)}